laracasts/flash/readme.md

 ];
 ```

-Also, for convenience, add a facade alias to this same file at the bottom:
+And, for convenience, add a facade alias to this same file at the bottom:

 ```php
 'aliases' => [